squidfunk/mkdocs-material/CONTRIBUTING.md

     make your changes in a separate git branch and add descriptive messages to your commits.

-2.  **Build**: Before submitting a pull requests, [build the theme].
-This is a mandatory requirement for your PR to get accepted, as the theme should at all times be installable through GitHub.
+2.  **Build**: Before submitting a pull request, [build the theme].
+This is a mandatory requirement for your PR to get accepted, as the theme should be installable through GitHub at all times.

 3.  **Pull Request**: After building the theme, commit the compiled output, push your branch to GitHub and send a PR to `mkdocs-material:master`.
 If we